MaxFmr/Learn-KAFKA-with-upstash-JS/README.md

 # Learn-KAFKA-with-upstash-JS

-My first project to learn kafka and messages streaing witn REST and JS .
+My first project to learn kafka and messages streaming witn REST and JS .

 ## Description